 Fee: 1,500 yen for 1 hour (includes a bottle of soft drink and snacks for dogs), then 500 yen per half hour extra

-You’re in for a lively afternoon at Dog Heart.
+You’re in for a lively afternoon at Dog Heart!
 This is the most popular dog cafe in Tokyo where a pack of tail-wagging pups will welcome you upon your arrival.
-Unlike other dog cafes, you’ll be glad to know that there are sixteen resident dogs who are thrilled and excited to play with human visitors.
+You’ll be glad to know that there are no fewer than sixteen resident dogs who are thrilled and excited to play with human visitors.
 You will quickly notice the happiness and energy of the dogs here which makes the experience all the more magical!

 The pack of dogs here is composed of toy poodles, beagles, and a lone golden retriever.
 The cafe has one large sofa and plenty of cushions on the floor where visitors can relax.
-Rest assured that all the dogs are very friendly.
+Rest assured that all the dogs are very friendly and trained.
 You can pet them and even play fetch with them.
 Beverages are cheap and plentiful and include soft drinks, tea, and coffee.

 Please note that if you choose the “dog rental” option when you check in, you’ll have the benefit of taking one of the dogs out for a walk at nearby Yoyogi Park if you so wish, which the dog, as well as you, will absolutely love!
 This cafe is one of the most popular and for good reason.
 It treats its pets very well and is a great atmosphere for people of all ages to relax and enjoy an afternoon.